Why Climb with Us

 Key Elements of our climb and success:

 • Our Guides: On our Alps programs, all of our guides are certified by the American Mountain Guide Association in skiing, rock climbing, and alpine climbing.
-Our guides will keep you safe while also ensuring that your trip is enjoyable and educational.
+Our guides will be risk aware while also ensuring that your trip is enjoyable and educational.

 • Alps Director: We are fortunate to have Jonathon Spitzer as the director for our Alps programs.
 Jonathon has spent the past seven summers in Chamonix, so his knowledge of the terrain and logistics is quite comprehensive.
 We are lucky to have him, a local American guide, organizing all of our logistics to make these expeditions operate smoothly.
 Jonathon also guides many of our Mont Blanc, Matterhorn, and Eiger trips.

-• Climber to Guide Ratio: Our low ratio of 2 climbers to 1 guide on the summit portion of the Mont Blanc increases safety and success.
+• Climber to Guide Ratio: Our low ratio of 2 climbers to 1 guide on the summit portion of the Mont Blanc increases risk management and success.

 • Route Flexibility: There are two common routes to ascend Mont Blanc: Gouter route and Trios Monte route.
 Our goal is to climb the Gouter route.
 However, in the past, teams have summited via the Trios Monte route when climbing on Gouter side of the mountain has become dangerous due to rockfall.